Anesthetic: Inhaled agents

 Volatile agents are typically organic liquids that evaporate readily.
 They are given by inhalation for induction or maintenance of general anesthesia.
 Nitrous oxide and xenon are gases, so they are not considered volatile agents.
 The ideal volatile anesthetic should be non-flammable, non-explosive, and lipid-soluble.
 It should possess low blood gas solubility, have no end-organ (heart, liver, kidney) toxicity or side-effects, should not be metabolized, and should not irritate the respiratory pathways.

 No anaesthetic agent currently in use meets all these requirements, nor can any anaesthetic agent be considered completely safe.
 There are inherent risks and drug interactions that are specific to each and every patient.
 The agents in widespread current use are isoflurane, desflurane, sevoflurane, and nitrous oxide.
 Nitrous oxide is a common adjuvant gas, making it one of the most long-lived drugs still in current use.
 Because of its low potency, it cannot produce anesthesia on its own but is frequently combined with other agents.
 Halothane, an agent introduced in the 1950s, has been almost completely replaced in modern anesthesia practice by newer agents because of its shortcomings.
 Partly because of its side effects, enflurane never gained widespread popularity.

 In theory, any inhaled anesthetic agent can be used for induction of general anesthesia.
 However, most of the halogenated anesthetics are irritating to the airway, perhaps leading to coughing, laryngospasm and overall difficult inductions.
+If induction needs to be conducted with an inhaled anesthetic agent, sevoflurane is often used due to a relatively low pungency, rapid increase in alveolar concentration, and a higher blood solubility than other agents.
+These properties allow for a less irritating and quicker induction as well as a rapid emergence from anesthesia compared to other inhaled agents.
 All of the volatile agents can be used alone or in combination with other medications to maintain anesthesia (nitrous oxide is not potent enough to be used as a sole agent).

 Volatile agents are frequently compared in terms of potency, which is inversely proportional to the minimum alveolar concentration.
 Potency is directly related to lipid solubility.
 This is known as the Meyer-Overton hypothesis.
 However, certain pharmacokinetic properties of volatile agents have become another point of comparison.
 Most important of those properties is known as the blood/gas partition coefficient.
 This concept refers to the relative solubility of a given agent in blood.
 Those agents with a lower blood solubility (i.e., a lower blood–gas partition coefficient; e.g., desflurane) give the anesthesia provider greater rapidity in titrating the depth of anesthesia, and permit a more rapid emergence from the anesthetic state upon discontinuing their administration.
 In fact, newer volatile agents (e.g., sevoflurane, desflurane) have been popular not due to their potency (minimum alveolar concentration), but due to their versatility for a faster emergence from anesthesia, thanks to their lower blood–gas partition coefficient.